Why Is My Plant Turning Yellow? 7 Causes & How to Fix Each

 Sometimes the problem is underground: healthy white roots (left) versus root rot (right).

-According to the Royal Horticultural Society, catching root rot early dramatically improves survival chances.
-For the full rescue process — from confirming the rot to the hydrogen-peroxide soak and repotting — see my complete root rot treatment guide.
+According to the Royal Horticultural Society, catching root rot early dramatically improves survival.
+For the full rescue — confirming the rot, the hydrogen-peroxide soak, and repotting — see my complete root rot treatment guide.

 7. Pests and Diseases